Lietuva (Chicago)

 Lietuva was a Lithuanian-language newspaper published by Lithuanian Americans in Chicago from 1892 to 1920.
 It was a liberal weekly.
+It was one of the earliest Lithuanian-language newspapers published in the United States and played an important role in promoting unity and cultural development among Lithuanian immigrants during the late 19th and early 20th centuries.
 Its primary owner was Antanas Olšauskas who was forced to sell the newspaper due to financial difficulties in 1917.
 The new owners turned the newspaper into a daily in 1918, but Lietuva was discontinued in May 1920.

 History

 Establishment

 In 1892, Polish newspapers Nowe Życie and Reforma went bankrupt.
 Stasys Rakošius (also known as Stanley Rokos, Rokosz or Ragaišis), owner of the printing press, decided to establish the first Lithuanian newspaper in Chicago Lietuva.
 At the time, there were three Lithuanian periodicals in the United States: Vienybė lietuvninkų, Saulė, and Garsas, and all of them were published in Pennsylvania.
 The first 4-page issue was published on December 10, 1892.
 Rakošius had disagreements with newspaper's editor Jonas Girnius and quickly sold the printing press to Vincas Žaliauskas.
 The feud between Rakošius and Žaliauskas ended in Žaliauskas' arrest.
 The newspaper was sold for the second time in six months, but continued to struggle financially.

 In the end, Antanas Olšauskas and three other men agreed to take over Lietuva for US$350 in June 1893.
 At the time, the newspaper had only 400 subscribers.
 Despite difficult economic conditions (see: Panic of 1893), the newspaper gained popularity and the printing press relocated to more spacious premises in 1894.
 Olšauskas established a successful bank and other businesses and was able to buy out other owners of Lietuva remaining the sole shareholder of the printing press in 1901.